Middle Level Flexibility: FACS, Tech Ed, and CTE

 Transitional A Certificates:

-Transitional certificates are designed to help transition professionals in CTE fields into the ranks of state-certified CTE teachers.
-The Transitional certificate is available to applicants who have not yet met all of the requirements for the initial CTE certificate, but may have met some.
-This certificate is valid for three (3) years and requires a commitment of employment and support from a NYS school district or BOCES.
+Transitional certificates are designed to help transition professionals in CTE fields into teaching as state certified CTE teachers.
+The Transitional certificate is available to applicants who have not yet met all of the requirements for the initial CTE certificate but have met some.
+This certificate is valid for three years and requires a commitment of employment and support from a NYS school district or BOCES.
 During these three (3) years, the CTE teacher will complete requirements for the initial certificate.

 A potential CTE teacher can obtain a Transitional A certificate by using one of many Options; these options are designed to provide entry into teaching by using combinations of education (HS diploma or college courses), work experience, and industry-related credentials.